htruong/hackable-consumer-hardware/README.md

-# List of hackable consumer hardware products
+# Two decades of hackable consumer hardware products

-Here is a list of consumer devices that are ubiquitous, cheap and have significant hacking values, many accidentally and unintended by the manufacturers.
+Here is my personal list of amazing consumer devices that are ubiquitous, cheap and have significant hacking values, many accidentally and unintended by the manufacturers.

 The advent of custom firmwares have pushed the capabilities and use cases of those devices to far beyond their intended original use, extending their life way beyond their official support lifetime.
+I will try to list uses of products such as the Raspberry Pi which was never intended as well.

-If you are a student with limited budget to spend on hobbies and want to start working on embedded devices, many of the devices here are great starting devices: That's how I started out.
+If you are a student with limited budget to spend on hobbies and want to start working on embedded devices, many of the devices here are great starting devices: That was how I started out.

-## Adding a device you know
+## Adding a device/hack you know

 Please feel free to make pull requests :)